Renno Vathilakis Inc.

 [21] Further, the courts also possess an inherent jurisdiction to stay proceedings pending before them if the interests of justice so require.
 One circumstance that may justify the exercise of that inherent jurisdiction is the existence of other proceedings pending before this or another court that are related but that fall short of the exception of lis pendens.
 The suspension of proceedings is the exception and not the rule.

 [22] The parties agree that the test applied by Québec courts for a stay of proceedings in these circumstances was set out by Roy J. in Malobabic-Giancristofaro c.
-O'connor
+O'connor:

 [5] The applicable principles to a Motion to suspend proceedings have been defined by case law.
 They may be summarized as follows.